tl,dr: Get a new free mail account now. Tutanota comes with built-in encryption so no one can abuse your data.

 When you look online, you will find more and more people saying that they do not want to use free webmail services anymore because of the way they abuse their data and violate their privacy.

-This is what one user explained to us when he switched to Tutanota as his webmail service:
+This is what one user explained to us when he switched to Tutanota and our interpretation of free email:

 "So then I decided to open a Microsoft Outlook email account.
 But the first thing I saw were these disgusting banner ads.
 So I left.
 Tutanota is quite the opposite: I get my name as a username, no banner ads, and an absolutely beautiful and functional user interface, plus I can get the Tutanota app from F-Droid.
 Tutanota is clean, simple, and yet secure and sophisticated."